huoshan12345/UciCore/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please open an issue or submit a pull request for any improvements or bug fixes.